tawesoft/morph/README.md

 an input and returns a different function as a result.

-However, Go is limited in that it can't do this for arbitrary functions of any number of input arguments and any number of return values, without having to create a new function for every combination of input and output counts.
+However, Go is limited in that it can't do this for arbitrary functions of any number of input arguments and any number of return values.
+A developer has to create a separate function for every combination of input and output counts.

-For example, there's no way to write a higher order function in native Go that automatically applies [context.TODO] to any possible function that takes a [context.Context] for its first argument.
+For example, there's no way to write a higher order function in native Go that automatically applies [context.TODO] to every possible function that takes a [context.Context] for its first argument.

 We can use Morph to create and compose various automatic transformations of